stuffmatic/zephyr-ble-midi/README.md

 ## nRF multi-core considerations

 By default, this project assumes that the core that runs the BLE MIDI service has a radio peripheral and that the MPSL radio notifications API is available.
-This is true for a single core SoC like the nRF52840 or when running the entire application on the network core of the nRF5340.
+This is true for a single core SoC like the nRF52840 or when running the entire application on the network core of a multi core SoC like the nRF5340.
 When running the BLE controller and host on separate cores, you currently have these options:

 * Send one MIDI message per BLE packet using `CONFIG_BLE_MIDI_TX_MODE_SINGLE_MSG` (may have a negative impact on latency)
 * Roll your own mechanism for relaying radio notifications from the network core to the application core to achieve BLE packet transmission synchronized to the start of connection events.
 See `CONFIG_BLE_MIDI_TX_MODE_MANUAL`.